-Sunday 6 October, 12noon - 1pm
+Sunday 26 October, 12noon - 1pm

-From feeding mechanisms to fungus wars, there is plenty to learn about this vast kingdom.
-Meet our Community Engagement Rangers at the café and they'll show you some of the species found here and explain their importance for all ecosystems.
+It's time to enter the vast world of fungi!
+From their peculiar feeding mechanisms to fungus wars, there is definitely plenty to learn about, so meet our Community Engagement Rangers at the café.
+They'll even show your some of the species found here at Burnham Beeches!